The method of writing an appraisal deals with an estimation which forms an opinion of value.

 Gathering data is one of the primary roles of an appraiser.
 Data can be divided into Specific and General.
 Specific data is gathered from the home itself.
 Location, condition, amenities, size and other specific data are gathered by the appraiser during an inspection.

 General data is gathered from a number of sources.
 Local Multiple Listing Services (MLS) provide data on recently sold homes that might be used as comparables.
-Tax records and other public documents verify actual sales prices in a market.
-Flood zone data is gathered from FEMA data outlets, such as Metro Appraisals' InterFlood product.
+Assessment records verify actual sales prices in a market.
 And most importantly, the appraiser gathers general data from his or her past experience in creating appraisals for other properties in the same market.

 Anytime the value of your home or other real property is being used to make a significant financial decision, an appraisal helps.
 If you're selling your home, an appraisal helps you set the most appropriate value.
 If you're buying, it makes sure you don't overpay.
 If you're engaged in an estate settlement or divorce, it ensures that property is divided fairly.
 A home is often the single, largest financial asset anybody owns.
 Knowing its true value means you can the right financial decisions.

 PMI stands for Private Mortgage Insurance.
 It insures a lender against loss on homes purchased with a down-payment of less than 20%.
 Once equity in the home reaches 20% you can eliminate the PMI and start saving immediately.